msalibian/RBF/paper.md

 # Availability

-The software is available at the Comprehensive {R} Archive Network [CRAN](https://CRAN.R-project.org/) and also at the  GitHub repository [https://github.com/msalibian/RBF](https://github.com/msalibian/RBF).
+The software is available at the Comprehensive R Archive Network [CRAN](https://CRAN.R-project.org/) and also at the  GitHub repository [https://github.com/msalibian/RBF](https://github.com/msalibian/RBF).
 The GitHub repository also contains detailed scripts reproducing the data analysis above.